 Dr Lindsey Traub returns to the judging panel in 2021.
 She is an Emeritus Fellow of Lucy Cavendish College, having previously been both College Lecturer in English and Vice-President.
 Addicted to fiction since childhood, she has spent her working life thinking, talking and writing about it – with a particular interest in 19th Century American women writers who penned the very first ‘bestsellers’.

-Dr Isobel Maddison is a Fellow of Lucy Cavendish College, where she is the College Lecturer and a Director of Studies in English, having also been Vice President from 2013-2019.
+Dr Isobel Maddison is a Fellow Emerita of Lucy Cavendish College where she was College Lecturer and Director of Studies in English (2007-2021), as well being Vice-President from 2013-2019.
 She has published widely on writers including Katherine Mansfield, Dorothy Richardson, George Bernard Shaw, Max Beerbohm, Eric Ambler and Agatha Christie.
 She works primarily on the connections between modernism and popular literature and has spent many years researching and writing about Elizabeth von Arnim, an author of best-selling fiction and a frequent Book-of-the-Month choice in her heyday.
 Isobel was President of the International Elizabeth von Arnim Society from 2015-2019 and remains a member of the society’s steering group as von Arnim's work comes into prominence once again.

 Ansa Khan Khattak is a Commissioning Editor at Picador, publishing both literary fiction and narrative non-fiction.